KenKundert/quantiphy/doc/user.rst

 :func:`quantiphy.set_unit_system`.
 Doing so deactivates the previous system.
 By default, the *mks* system is active.

-You can create your own constants and unit systems using the :class:`quantiphy.Constant` class.
-Instantiating this class creates the constant and adds it to *QuantiPhy*'s store of constants.
+You can create your own constants and unit systems using :func:`quantiphy.add_constant`:

 .. code-block:: python

-    >>> from quantiphy import Quantity, Constant
+    >>> from quantiphy import Quantity, add_constant
-    >>> Constant(Quantity("λh: 211.061140539mm // wavelength of hydrogen line"))
+    >>> add_constant(Quantity("λh: 211.061140539mm // wavelength of hydrogen line"))
-    <...>

-The value returned when creating a constant is discarded.
-Rather, creating the constant registers it with :class:`quantiphy.Quantity`.
-Then it is available by
-name:

     >>> hy_wavelength = Quantity('λh')
     >>> print(hy_wavelength.render(show_label=True))
     λh = 211.06 mm -- wavelength of hydrogen line

 In this case is the name given in the quantity is used when creating the constant.
-You can also specify the name as an argument to *Constant*.
+You can also specify an alias as an argument to *add_constant*.

 .. code-block:: python

-    >>> from quantiphy import Quantity, Constant

-    >>> Constant(
+    >>> add_constant(
     ...
 Quantity("λh = 211.061140539mm # wavelength of hydrogen line"),
-    ...     name='lambda h'
+    ...     alias='lambda h'
     ... )
-    <...>

     >>> hy_wavelength = Quantity('lambda h')
     >>> print(hy_wavelength.render(show_label=True))
     λh = 211.06 mm -- wavelength of hydrogen line

-It is not necessary to specify both names, one is sufficient, but the constant is accessible using whatever name was available when it was created.
-Notice that the name specified as an argument to *Constant* does not actually become part of the constant, it is only used for looking up the constant.
+It is not necessary to specify both the name and the alias, one is sufficient, but the constant is accessible using either.
+Notice that the alias does not actually become part of the constant, it is only used for looking up the constant.

 By default, user defined constants are not associated with a unit system, meaning that they are always available regardless of which unit system is